 Book your photography today!

-Planning to get married at the courthouse in Prince George’s County?
-I’ll meet you in Upper Marlboro, MD and capture the moment in beautiful pictures.
+Planning to get married at the courthouse in Prince George’s County or Washington, DC?
+I’ll meet you and capture the moment in beautiful pictures.

 Whether it’s just the two of you, or the two of you and a small group of family and friends, it can be a very special event!

-After we take pictures in the courthouse we can take more in attractive spots just outside and across the street at the pond.
+After we take pictures in the courthouse we can take more in attractive spots just outside and across the street at the pond in Upper Marlboro.

 $100 deposit required